jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-17.md

 and will plead with him there for his trespass that he hath trespassed against me.

-21 All his fugitives with all his bands shall fall by the sword, and they that remain shall be scattered toward all winds: and you shall know that I the LORD have spoken [it.]
+21 All his fugitives with all his bands shall fall by the sword, and they that remain shall be scattered toward all winds: and you shall know that I Enki have spoken [it.]
 {{< /l >}}

 {{< l a="Enki" >}}
-22 I will also take of the highest branch of the high cedar, and will set [it;] I will crop off from the top of his young twigs a tender one, and will plant [it] upon an high mountain and eminent: 23} In the mountain of the height of Israel will I plant it: and it shall bring forth boughs, and bear fruit, and be a goodly cedar: and under it shall dwell all fowl of every wing; in the shadow of the branches thereof shall they dwell.
+22 I will also take of the highest branch of the high cedar, and will set [it;] I will crop off from the top of his young twigs a tender one, and will plant [it] upon an high mountain and eminent:

+23 In the mountain of the height of Israel will I plant it: and it shall bring forth boughs, and bear fruit, and be a goodly cedar: and under it shall dwell all fowl of every wing; in the shadow of the branches thereof shall they dwell.

 24 All the trees of the field shall know that I Enki have brought down the high tree, have exalted the low tree, have dried up the green tree, and have made the dry tree to flourish: I Enki have brought down the high tree, have exalted the low tree, have dried up the green tree, and have made the dry tree to flourish: I Enki have spoken and have done it.
 {{< /l >}}